RabiCB/portfoilo-template/README.md

 Welcome to the portfolio template built with Next.js which is fully server side!
 This website has all the features such as SEO (meta description, etc.).
 One can change the components according to their requirements.

-## About Me

-[Insert a brief introduction about yourself, your background, and your passion for web development.]

 ## Technologies